amMarius/anki_obsidian_sync_with_tags/README.md

 <a href="https://ankiweb.net/shared/info/1162061440?cb=1745843664504" target="_blank" style="display: inline-block; padding: 10px 20px; font-size: 16px; font-weight: bold; color: white; background-color: #007bff; text-align: center; border-radius: 5px; text-decoration: none;">Get it on AnkiWeb</a>

+# THIS IS JUST A QUICK, PERSONAL MODIFICATION.
+The details below are no longer accurate.
+The main changes include:
+1) Tags are now synced from Anki to Obsidian (as properties), converting nexted tags accordingly (X::Y -> X/Y)
+2) You can enable/disable the differential sync from the Config, if needed.
+3) All fields are included in the card.

 ## Demonstration

 ![Demonstration GIF](demo.gif)